 Feedback is an essential element of the learning process.
 So to monitor the teaching-learning process in the institute the questionnaire is designed to take feedback on the curriculum.
-The questionnaire consists of four major sections 1) Course content 2) Teaching-learning Process 3) Curriculum / Syllabus/ Evaluation Process 4) Libraries and Infrastructure.
-The activity of Institution in the above four sections are being analyzed to create a quality profile for the institutional vision and goals.
+The questionnaire consists of five major sections 1 Course content 2 Teaching-learning Process 3 Curriculum / Syllabus/ Evaluation Process 4 Libraries and Infrastructure The activity of Institution in the above four sections are being analyzed to create a quality profile for the institutional vision and goals.
 The feedback from stakeholders like students, alumina, parents, and teachers are taken every end of the semester.
 The Feedback forms are designed by authorities.
-All the feedbacks are taken online, after the feedback is received from respective stakeholders.
+All the feedbacks are taken online after the feedback is received from respective stakeholders.
 These are analyzed by respective coordinators.
 The report including suggestions and improvements are prepared and discussed in departments, principal and IQAC meetings.
 According to suggestions from the stakeholders, the remedial plan has been prepared and actions are taken accordingly.
-The analysis of student feedback clearly depicts that they are well satisfied with the curriculum.
+The analysis of student feedback clearly depicts that they are well satisfied with the curriculum development and revision.
 Students highly appreciated the infrastructure facilities such as laboratories, libraries, and other facilities.
-Students were very happy with all the initiatives taken by institute for Teaching Learning and other activities during Corona Pandemic with the help of various ICT platforms.
+Few of the expressed the need for more ICT facilities.
 Also, some of them asked to provide more industrial exposure, Internships guest lecture from industry personnel.
 According to the suggestions received from students, departments arranged industrial visits, expert lectures, and soft skill sessions.
 The feedback from teachers revealed the validity and adequacy of the syllabus and it is quite helpful in re-framing the course contents according to social needs.
 Various suggestions related to the modification of the curricular content are noted for further necessary actions.
 The modifications are conveyed to the Board of studies of Savitribai Phule Pune University through syllabus revision workshops from time to time.
 At the time of parent feedback analysis, it is observed that parents are fully satisfied by College infrastructure, Faculty and work environment.
 It is evident that the parents believe that their wards develop good soft skills and ethical values during their course of study.
 They have expressed towards the institution have been fulfilled especially from the employability point of view.
 From the received suggestions institute arranged some vocational and skill development training for the students.
-The alumina feedback report reveals that the majority of the alumina is happy and proud to be a part of this institution.
+The alumina feedback report reveals that the majority of the alumina are happy and proud to be a part of this institution.
 The alumina appreciated the academic initiatives taken by the university to restructure and update the curriculum as per current needs.
 They suggested arranging more industrial, software training and adding on Courses for students to make them industry-ready.
 The suggestions have been discussed in the Department, IQAC meeting and the same conveyed to the Board of Studies at the time of Curriculum Revision Workshops.
-For new academic year 2020-21 Employer's feedback will be taken and suggestions will be forwarded to the concerned board of studies members for revision in syllabus.
+Employers feedback is in progress and suggestions will be forwarded to the concerned board of studies members for revision in syllabus in AY 2019-20.